-Freezing temperatures can cause cords to freeze to the parking surface, so cord support should be considered in a cold environment.
-Adequate lighting is an additional consideration, along with mitigating efforts to prevent vandalism, as noted in Section 5.
-The carport installation process is similar to the garage process previously outlined.
+Freezing temperatures can cause cords to freeze to the parking surface, so cord support should be considered.
+Adequate lighting is an additional consideration, along with mitigating efforts to prevent vandalism as noted in Section 5.
+The installation process is similar to the garage process previously outlined.

-Consultation with Landlord or HOA
+Consultation with Landlord or Homeowners Association (HOA)